jnguyen143/piecemealapp/docs/database.md

 Each entry in the list is a dictionary containing the following entries:
 - `user (User)`: The `User` object for the associated friend.
-- `ingredients (list[Ingredient])`: The list of `Ingredient` object retrieved from the associated friend's list of liked ingredients.
+- `ingredients (list[Ingredient])`: The list of `Ingredient` objects retrieved from the associated friend's list of liked ingredients.
 This list will be empty if the associated friend has no saved ingredients.

 Raises
 - `DatabaseException`: If there was a problem querying the database.